Agathe de Rambaud: From the French Revolution to the First French Empire

 Agathe de Rambaud fled the Palais des Tuileries during the Insurrection of 10 August 1792 with Jean-Baptiste Cléry, who speaks at length about her in his Journal de ce qui s'est passé à la tour du Temple pendant la captivité de Louis XVI (Journal about what took place in the Prison Temple during the imprisonment of Louis XVI).
-She escaped the palace and was given refuge by a Monseur le Dreux at a house nearby were Cléry, who had escaped the palace by jumping out of a window, was also hiding, and was escorted out of Paris to her parents i Versailles by Cléry the following day.
+She escaped the palace and was given refuge by a Monseur le Dreux at a house nearby where Cléry, who had escaped the palace by jumping out of a window, was also hiding, and was escorted out of Paris to her parents in Versailles by Cléry the following day.
 They narrowly avoided prison at the Abbey of Saint Germain des Prés, where many prisoners were killed during the September massacres.

-From the first days of the Royal Family's captivity, Rambaud asked in vain to serve at the Temple, where the young Dauphin and his parents had been imprisoned.
-Though she did not flee the country, Rambaud, and some of her family, were forced into hiding because of her relationship with the Royal family.
-After the Thermidorian Reaction, many of her friends and family, become incited by Freemasonry and new ideals, and zealously serve the French First Republic, the French Consulate and the First French Empire.
+From the first days of the royal family's captivity, Rambaud asked in vain to serve at the Temple, where the young Dauphin and his parents had been imprisoned.
+Though she did not flee the country, Rambaud, and some of her family, were forced into hiding because of her relationship with the royal family.
+After the Thermidorian Reaction, many of her friends and family, became incited by Freemasonry and new ideals, and zealously served the French First Republic, the French Consulate and the First French Empire.
 She herself becomes close to many ministers, some generals, the mayor of Toulouse, and the scientist Philippe-Isidore Picot de Lapeyrouse.

 Bourbon Restoration

-Eventually, her son Auguste resigned from his post in the First French Empire, joined with allied forces loyal to Louis XVII, and reached Compiègne on 29 March 1814.
+Eventually, her son Auguste resigned from his post in the First French Empire, joined with allied forces loyal to Louis XVIII, and reached Compiègne on 29 March 1814.
 The family joined in the new regime, expecting a return to their previous station.
 Nevertheless, their expectations quickly disappeared as on 6 September 1815, Agathe obtained only a 1000 franc pension, from the King because of her previous official position as nurse of the Dauphin.
 Auguste, War Commissioner at Gand, was paid only half-salary.
 However, at Montfort-l'Amaury Agathe was able to reacquaint herself with Marie-Thérèse-Charlotte of France, Caroline Ferdinande Louise, duchesse de Berry, and Louise-Elisabeth, Marquise de Tourzel.

 When Louis XVIII died, she was received at Court more frequently.
 Her granddaughter remembered seeing her grandmother talking with the Duchess of Angoulême, during the King’s visit to Naples, in 1827, at the castle, where Charles X, rested his hand upon our heads, asking each of us our age, he chatted a few moments with our grandmother and inquired about her interests.

 She was received in Parisian genteel society as well, as a friend of Count Charles d'Hozier, Philippe-Louis-Marc-Antoine de Noailles, 1st duc de Mouchy, and the Duke Sosthene de La Rochefoucauld, who would write: